Romuald-Yapo/Data-Science-Projects/README.md

 4- Class Activation Map for explainability and understanding of CNN and object detection models

- Description: I have developped a regression Machine Learning model during an Udemy Bootcamp in Data Science that I followed.
-By fine tuning a Random Forest Regressor, I've reached some good scores on different metrics (MLSE, RMSE, R^2)
+ Description:   After following several courses on Deep Learning models (MLP, CNN, RNN, LSTM, Generative Models etc), me and my teammate had to realise a project.
+The project consisted in the implementation of a well known CNN's explainability method : The Class Activation Map.
+Our objective was first to understand the research paper related to, implement the method using Python code and libraries and find other approachs that haven't been explored.
-    Tools/Technologies Used: Python, Scikit-learn, Pytorch, Jupyter Notebook.
+ Tools/Technologies Used: Python, Pytorch, Jupyter Notebook, Bibliograpgical Research.

     Key Achievements:
       - Understanding of CNN and the application of the Class Activation Map
       - Manipulation of recents CNN such that ConvNext Resnet50 and also object detection models (Faster R-CNN)
+      - Improvement of explainability of CNN and object detection models
-      - Evaluation of the performances of different models
+      - Evaluation of the model's perfomances (Classification, and Class Activation Map Quality)